antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 ### Using annotation and the Kaplan Meier curve
-We have seen that annoation tracks in R2 can be used to group the samples in a dataset for comparative analysis of gene expression.
+We have seen that annotation tracks in R2 can be used to group the samples in a dataset for comparative analysis of gene expression.
 Another valuable use of tracks is to evaluate their prognostic value with a Kaplan Meier curve.
 We will now take a look at the above mentioned dataset that consists of 88 human neuroblastoma samples. <br>
 This dataset is annotated for a number of clinical and molecular parameters.
 We will analyze the prognostic value of